MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ## Step 6: Consider security

 Security is crucial in the cloud, and Azure provides a wide array of security tools and capabilities.
 These help you to create secure solutions, on the secure Azure platform.
-Read [confidence in the trusted cloud](https://azure.microsoft.com/overview/trusted-cloud) to learn more about Azure security.
+See [confidence in the trusted cloud](https://azure.microsoft.com/overview/trusted-cloud) to learn more about Azure security.

 There are a few aspects for Contoso to consider: